 This version of the Nang Phom Hom folktale is based on the paintings on the third-floor window shutters and doors of Phra Mahathat Kaen Nakhon stupa at Wat Nong Wang temple in Khon Kaen city.
+(The lead painter was Uthaitong Jantagon from Kalasin.)
 It’s much longer than the story as it’s normally told, but overall the plot is the same.
-And though I wrote it strictly following the outline provided by these 88 paintings and the brief poem on the blue panels below them, it’s my own creation, combining elements from various Nang Phom Hom stories that I’ve read and heard over the years – in particular, the classic telling by Phra Dechawaro Pikhu in his book The Nang Phom Hom Legend: An Ancient Isan Folktale (นิทานนางผมหอม คำกลอนโบราณภาคอีสาน).
-The lead painter was Uthaitong Jantagon, from Kalasin.
+And though I wrote it following the outline provided by these 88 paintings and the brief poem on the blue panels below them, it’s my own creation, combining elements from various Nang Phom Hom stories that I’ve read and heard over the years – in particular, the classic telling by Phra Dechawaro Pikhu in his book The Nang Phom Hom Legend: An Ancient Isan Folktale (นิทานนางผมหอม คำกลอนโบราณภาคอีสาน).
+Thanks to Suttawan Bewer and Prapaporn Sompacdee for helping me with the translation.

 Because the story is told clockwise around the stupa, starting in the southwest corner, diagonally opposite the main stairs, each pair of pictures here needs to be followed right to left.